 In recent years, unique features have been introduced such as touch-screen ordering (see the image on the right) and reservation apps, establishing a whole new genre of sushi which has taken on an identity of its own.
 These establishments have expanded their side menus so sushi is no longer the only main menu item, and they have adopted choices from other fast-food restaurants (pork & rice bowls, curry, ramen, deserts etc.) so they have turned into much more comprehensive restaurants.

 The characteristics of sushi, after all, are that it is easy to eat and a flavor that anyone can enjoy.
 However, there are some downsides.
 The tuna is almost all imported frozen.
 A lot of the toppings use substitutes imported from overseas and farmed fish.
-The work of creating the sushi is done by a robot (see the image on the right) so sometimes the shari (vinegar rice) and the topping are not pressed together properly.
+The work of creating the sushi is done by a robot (see the image on the right) so sometimes the shari (sushi rice or vinegar rice) and the topping are not pressed together properly.
 Without the important pressing step, the fish is essentially just lying on the rice, rather than the two parts becoming one, delicious piece of sushi.
 And most of all, there is no time and effort put into maturing the sushi toppings so it is like eating vinegar rice with sashimi on it.
 It may be called sushi, but it’s become a completely different genre than Edo-style Sushi.